Dubai International Airport: Expansion

 On 29 October 2010, the airport marked its 50th anniversary.
 The airport has seen over 402 million passengers at an average annual growth rate of 15.5% and handled over 3.87 million aircraft at an average annual growth rate of 12.4%.

 With the arrival of the Airbus A380, the airport made modifications costing $230 million.
-These included the building of 29 gates capable of handling the large aircraft, five of which are in Terminal 3 and two are in Terminal 1.
+These included the building of 29 gates capable of handling large aircraft, five of which are in Terminal 3 and two are in Terminal 1.
 Other important projects at the airport include the next stage of phase 2 development, which includes the construction of Concourse 3.
-This will be a smaller version of Concourse 2, which is connected to Terminal 3.
+This will be a smaller version of Concourse 2, connected to Terminal 3.